Kaixhin/nninit/README.md

 Fills weights with a (normal-distributed) random orthogonal matrix.
 Zeroes biases.

 > Saxe, A. M., McClelland, J. L., & Ganguli, S. (2013).
 Exact solutions to the nonlinear dynamics of learning in deep linear neural networks. *arXiv preprint arXiv:1312.6120*.

+#### nninit.sparse(module, sparsity)
+Sets `(1 - sparsity)` percent of the weights to 0, where `sparsity` is between 0 and 1.
+For example, a `sparsity` of 0.2 drops out 80% of the weights.
+Does not zero biases (contrary to the paper).

+> Martens, J. (2010).
+Deep learning via Hessian-free optimization.
+In *Proceedings of the 27th International Conference on Machine Learning (ICML-10)*.

 ## Acknowledgements